ENCCS/julia-for-hpc/content/motivation.rst

   `C/C++ and Fortran <https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/>`__
   is relatively straightforward but is outside the current scope.
 - Julia has mature packages for scientific computing in many different scientific disciplines.
-  An overview of the package ecosystem will be provided in :ref:`scientific_computing` but we will not go into any details except for an appetizer on data science and machine learning.
+  An overview of the package ecosystem will be provided but we will not go into any details.

 See also